buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcStructuralLoadResource/Entities/IfcStructuralLoadConfiguration.md

 # IfcStructuralLoadConfiguration

-This class combines one or more load or result values in a 1- or 2-dimensional configuration.
+This class combines one or more load or result values in a 1- or 2-dimensional configuration.<!-- end of definition -->

 > HISTORY  New entity in IFC4.